RS001 – Chemical Hygiene Plan

 6. Evaluate effectiveness of the control(s).

-Laboratory Supervisors are encouraged to consult with the Office of Research Safety Affairs when assessing procedures that may be deemed as highly hazardous.
+Laboratory Supervisors are encouraged to consult with the Office of Research Safety when assessing procedures that may be deemed as highly hazardous.
 When completed by the Laboratory Supervisor or a representative from the Office of Research Safety the following form meets the criteria for a workplace hazard assessment.
 It may be obtained from the Office of Research Safety.

-Figure 1: Laboratory Workplace Hazard Assessment
+Figure 1: Laboratory Workplace Hazard Assessment HIERARCHY OF CONTROLS

 Employees are required to work in a manner that minimizes their exposure to hazardous chemicals.
 Laboratory safety controls are used to minimize the potential for exposure to these chemicals.
 Lab safety controls include engineering controls (e.g. fume hoods), administrative controls (e.g. work practices), and PPE.
 Elements of these three categories should be used in a layered approach to minimize employee exposure to hazardous chemicals.
 The hierarchy of controls prioritizes hazard mitigation strategies on the premise that the best way to control a hazard is to systematically eliminate it from the workplace or substitute a less hazardous technique, process, or material.
 If elimination or substitution are not feasible options, administrative controls, engineering controls, and PPE must be used to provide the necessary protection.